 “Suicide and serious depression are the final common pathway of stress and symptoms that potentiate and then lead to greater conflict in the environment and ability to function in your family,” said Schreiber.

 “In ’95, Seattle lost four firefighters in the Mary Pang warehouse fire.
 One of them was my best friend.
-Randy Terlicker was his name,” Yeutter said.
+Randy Terlicker was his name,” said Yeutter.
 “Had a hard time for about 24 hours just even functioning.”